-Subsistence fishing is open to the use of dip nets and hook and line gear to target non-salmon and salmon species other than Chinook and Chum Salmon (such as Pink, Sockeye and Coho Salmon) for Yukon River Coastal District, Districts 1, 2, 3, Innoko River and lower Subdistrict 4-A. All Chinook and Chum Salmon caught using selective gear must be released alive immediately.
+Subsistence fishing is open to the use of dip nets and hook and line gear to target non-salmon and salmon species other than Chinook and Chum salmon (such as Pink, Sockeye and Coho salmon) for Yukon River Coastal District, Districts 1, 2, 3, Innoko River and lower Subdistrict 4-A. All Chinook and Chum salmon caught using selective gear must be released alive immediately.
 Subsistence salmon fishing with other gear types remain closed.

-Salmon fishing is closed in Yukon River Subdistrict 4-A Upper, Subdistrict 4-B, 4-C, Koyokuk River, District 5, and District 6.
-Pink and Sockeye Salmon are not present in these districts, and selective gear opportunities are expected when Coho Salmon are more abundant.
+Subsistence salmon fishing is closed in Yukon River Subdistrict 4-A Upper, Subdistrict 4-B, 4-C, Koyukuk River, District 5, District 6 and Upper Tanana Area.
+Pink and Sockeye salmon are not present in these districts, and selective gear opportunities are expected when Coho Salmon are more abundant.

 During subsistence salmon fishing closures, 4-inch or smaller mesh gillnets are restricted to a maximum length of 60 feet.
 This gear may be used to target non-salmon species.
-Fishermen are reminded to use this gear in areas where non-salmon species are abundant to avoid incidentally harvesting Chinook and Chum Salmon.
+Fishermen are reminded to use this gear in areas where non-salmon species are abundant to avoid incidentally harvesting Chinook and Chum salmon.